Ladonia, AL

 13 people

-As of 2023, 0.351% of Ladonia, AL residents (14 people) were born outside of the United States, which is lower than the national average of 13.8%.
+As of 2023, 0.351% of Ladonia, AL residents (14 people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Ladonia, AL was 0.323%, meaning that the rate has been increasing.

 The following chart shows the percentage of foreign-born residents in Ladonia, AL compared to that of it's neighboring and parent geographies.